 There are “special categories” of more sensitive personal data which require a higher level of protection.

 We will generally collect, store, and use the following categories of personal information about you.
-Precisely what information we collect about you will vary dependant on your role so not all of the information below will apply to all People at all times.
-The kind of information we collect and process will include:
+Precisely what information we collect about you will vary dependant on your role and our level of communication with you so not all of the information below will apply to all People at all times.
+The general information we may collect and process may include:

-- If you are applying for a role, we may collect information from your agent or recruitment consultant which might include your CV or portfolio, application details, references;
+- If you are applying for a role, we may collect information from you, your agent/talent or recruitment consultant which might include your CV or portfolio, application details, references;

 - If you are applying for an on-screen or voiceover role we may collect images, video or audio of you;

 - Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses.